Laskar Jihad: History

 After the Bali bombings in October 2002, Laskar Jihad announced its alleged disbandment, but soon made a new appearance when it established an office in Sorong in the province of West Papua.
 Laskar Jihad has also been held responsible for attacks on Papuans.
-In December 2002, Laskar Jihad carried out the Makassar bombing, leading to 3 deaths (inclusive of bomber) and 15 wounded.
-In May 2003, reports smuggled out of Papua claimed arson and machetes had been used to destroy ten townships, their food gardens and livestock, sending the surviving women and children into jungle hiding from their pursuers.
+In May 2003, reports smuggled out of Papua claimed arson and machetes had been used to destroy ten townships, their food gardens and livestock, sending the surviving women and children into the jungle to hide from their pursuers.

 Laskar Jihad's operations in Maluku and West Papua have been actively supported by parts of the Indonesian military.
 Much of the funding for the militia has come from within the military.
 Laskar Jihad fighters have been trained by the Indonesian military elite force Kopassus in a training camp near Bogor in West Java.
 Laskar Jihad members even received military escorts while travelling from West Java to Surabaya.
 The behaviour of the military in Maluku was similarly biased.
 Although at first a newly created military unit, the Joint Battalion, took action against Laskar Jihad in Maluku, it was replaced in mid-2001 by Kopassus, which was more sympathetic towards the militia.

 Like the extremist Islamic Defenders Front, Laskar Jihad has also carried out attacks on bars, brothels and discothèques, which were perceived to be un-Islamic.

 At present, Laskar Jihad is believed to have disbanded, although several scholars warn that the threat of a resurrection of the militia "still bubbles just below the surface in Indonesia."